s0duku/grpc_parser/README.md

 python tool for decode the gRPC message body

-* almost not possible for parsing gRPC message correctly with out '.proto' file
+* almost not possible for parsing gRPC message correctly without '.proto' file
 * even 'protoc' can not do that
 * this tool make sure the parsing result matches protoc's result
 * this extension will add a new tab at burp, if the body's data can't be parsed tab will not display